Level up your Quizzes using Higher-Order Thinking (HOTs) Questions

 What are Higher-Order Thinking Skills (HOTs)?

-HOTs are advanced thinking processes, analysis, evaluation, and creation that go beyond memorising facts, helping students make connections and solve complex problems.
+HOTs are advanced thinking processes like analysis, evaluation, and creation that go beyond memorising facts, helping students make connections and solve complex problems.

 Why are HOTs important in education?